 10. Chechnya or The Czech Republic

 As soon as the news spread out that Boston bombings were carried out by terrorist from Chechnya origin, a popular social media site gets flooded with loathing and ill willing comments against The Czech Republic.
 Wait, what?
 For those who still didn’t get it, Chechnya is a Russian province in the southern most part of the eastern Europe.
-Well, on the other hand, The Czech Republic is a central European country.
-You get the point here?.
+On the other hand, The Czech Republic is a central European country.

 9. Westboro Baptist Protests The Wrong Country